5T33Z0/OCLP4Hackintosh/docs/OCLP_status.md

 | Don't install macOS Tahoe beta yet if your system requires root patches for enabling graphics output!

 ## 2026
-- **Jnauary**: OCLP Mod is discontinued.
-My guess: it was shutdown by Dortania for "borrowing" their code.
+- **Jnauary, 22nd**: OCLP Mod is discontinued.
+My guess: it was shut down by Dortania for "borrowing" their code…

 ## 2025
 - **June 30th**: Details released for [macOS Tahoe 26 and OCLP Support](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1167). **ETA**: Winter 2025